Clan Rising

 At its greatest historical extent, the Parry name has been concentrated in Maelor, Tegeingl, Eryri & Llŷn, Ceredigion and Sir Gâr.
 The atlas page distinguishes the core territory of the name from this wider historical reach with hatched silhouettes on the map.

-Yes, Parry is a Wales surname.
-Its editorial home in this atlas is Wales, where the historical territory and family record of the name are concentrated.
+Parry is a Welsh surname; its home on this atlas is Wales, where the historical territory and family record of the name are concentrated.
+The same or similar spellings can surface in English records, but the lineage documented on this page is the Welsh one.

 How old is the Parry surname?